The Mountain in Labour: The Classical fable

 Some editions of the poem have the present tense parturiunt instead of the future parturient.
 The future parturient is found in all the chief manuscripts and also in quotations of the line in Probus, Servius, and Jerome.
 Despite this, Richard Bentley preferred to read parturiunt, arguing that like other verbs ending in -urio the present tense already has an inherently future meaning ("they wish to give birth", "they are about to give birth").
 However, A. S. Wilkins in his edition defends the future tense parturient, explaining the line as meaning "if you do begin so, it will be a case of 'Mountains in labour, and out comes a mouse'."

+Horace treats the proverb humorously.
+One indication of this is the unusual rhythm, with the monosyllable mus placed at the end of a line.
+The second is that the word MVS 'mouse' comes twice: once at the end of line 139, and the other time as a telestic in the final letters of lines 137–9, which is thought to be a joke on Horace's part.

 A number of writers of Greek origin also alluded to the fable.
 Plutarch described it as an "old proverb", and the Latin grammarian Porphyrio claimed that it was a Greek proverb that Horace had been quoting.
 One early version of the proverb in Greek is the following, which is quoted by Athenaeus: